 3.14.
 The approach to apportioning the costs of strategic and necessary infrastructure to the Local Plan site allocations is discussed in Chapter 15 of the IDP.
+Based on this apportionment methodology the Council will advise on the appropriate level of contributions that would be expected from a proposal.
+This will also be informed by the quantum, mic and location of the proposal, the existing capacity of the infrastructure and available funding at the time the application is submitted.
+This should be the subject of detailed consideration at the pre-application or application stage.

+Non-allocated development

 3.15.
-Based on this apportionment methodology, a worksheet detailing indicative developer contribution for each site allocation against each infrastructure requirements has been drawn up.
-This will be set out in the forthcoming IDP Part C. The IDP Part C should be used as a guidance only, the precise level of contributions will depend on the quantum, mix and location of the proposal, the existing capacity of the infrastructure and available funding at the time the application is submitted.
-This should be the subject of detailed consideration at the pre-application or application stage.

-Non- allocated development

-3.16.
 Where development is proposed on non-allocated sites in the vicinity of the identified strategic and necessary infrastructure and development will benefit or be acceptable due to the said infrastructure, landowners and developers of those sites may also be required by the Council to contribute towards the cost of such strategic infrastructure via a S106 agreement.
 The Council shall determine on a case-by-case basis, in line with the statutory tests for planning obligations, whether such contributions or a proportion thereof, should be payable.